Certificate in Cancer Immunotherapy Module 4: Managing Immune Checkpoint Inhibitor Adverse Events

 • Treat immune-related endocrinopathies based on the severity of the toxicity.

-• Counsel patients about long term consequences and management of endocrinopathies.
+• Counsel patients about long-term consequences and management of endocrinopathies.

-Management of Immune-Related
+Management of Immune-Related Hepatitis

 • Recognize and diagnose immune-related hepatitis.